Viola Beach: Reactions

 The band had recorded songs for a five- or six-track EP, which was scheduled to be released in 2016.
 When asked about the possibility of further recordings being released, the band's agent was quoted as saying, "There's a lot of music, a lot of demos, a lot of amazing songs, and it'd be great if it got out, but at the moment, everybody's still grieving.
 We need to sit down and work out what we do with it."

-On 26 June 2016, Coldplay, led by Chris Martin, paid tribute to Viola Beach at Glastonbury Festival 2016 during their set by covering the band's song, "Boys That Sing" and, subsequently, encouraged fans to buy the single.
+On 26 June 2016, Coldplay, led by Chris Martin, paid tribute to Viola Beach at Glastonbury Festival 2016 during their set by covering the band's song "Boys That Sing" and encouraged fans to buy the single and "send it up the charts".
 A tribute was also scheduled into the first day of Leeds Festival 2016, with a short documentary originally heard on Radio 1 played on the TV screens of the main stage.

 On 13 February 2017, Arriva Buses launched five buses in the band's home town of Warrington, each vehicle bearing a picture of one of the band members and their manager.
 Arriva collaborated with the River Reeves Foundation, an organisation founded by Reeves' family, to produce the vehicles, one of which would be a mobile recording studio.
 In September 2017, Reeves' father, Ben Dunne, organised RivFest 17, a music event aimed at inspiring those with a talent for the arts to follow their dreams.
 The concert was held at Warrington's Priestley College on 2 September, and featured headline appearances by Maxïmo Park and Billy Bragg.

-In February 2021, to mark the 5th anniversary of the incident, a group of Warrington-based musicians were invited to collaborate to record a cover version of Viola Beach’s song Swings & Waterslides with all proceeds going to charities chosen by the band’s families.
+In February 2021, to mark the 5th anniversary of the incident, a group of Warrington-based musicians were invited to collaborate to record a cover version of Viola Beach's song Swings & Waterslides with all proceeds going to charities chosen by the band's families.
 The track was produced by Cal Bate, sound engineer for Viola Beach and Blossoms, along with WAM Warrington Music.
-The tribute featured contributions from members of A.V Club, Sienne, Uno Mas, Crawlers, The K’s, Aligners, Filthy Tricks and The Zangwills.
+The tribute featured contributions from members of A.V Club, Sienne, Uno Mas, Crawlers, The K's, Aligners, Filthy Tricks and The Zangwills.
 It was premiered on 5 February by Steve Lamacq on BBC Radio 6 Music and had further support on TV from BBC North West Tonight.

-On 25 September 2021, a bronze frieze in memory of the band was unveiled near Parr Hall in Warrington.
+On 25 September 2021, a bronze frieze in memory of the band was unveiled near Parr Hall in Warrington, whilst the Victoria Park-based festival Neighbourhood Weekender named a stage in their honour, with Retro Video Club and The Royston Club headlining the stage in 2022.